IBM/dbb/Templates/README.md

 ## Capabilities of Pipeline Templates

 The below tables provide an overview of the implemented capabilities of the pipeline templates.
 The information can be used to lookup and understand the variations in the implementations.
-The icon :small_blue_diamond: indicates that this step uses a [Common Backend Script](Common-Backend-Scripts/).
+The icon :o: indicates that this step uses a [Common Backend Script](Common-Backend-Scripts/).

 ### Communication and Tool selection